-Architectural metal wall and roof panel systems that add beauty, strength, and sustainability to your next project
+Architectural metal wall and roof panels that add beauty, strength, and sustainability to your next project

 Petersen is proud to manufacture PAC-CLAD architectural metal products that inspire bold, creative, eco-friendly building design.
 PAC-CLAD metal wall and roof systems are made of top-quality, industrial-grade steel and aluminum, engineered for long life and superior performance.